MEET THE TEAM

 During his time at the BSO, Will worked in a number of specialist clinics that focused care towards homeless and elderly patients suffering with musculoskeletal pains such as arthritis and low back pain.

 He is also a qualified Sports Massage Therapist, with a keen interest in sports strapping and taping including the use of kinesiology tape.
-Will also holds a certificate in Sports Trauma Management.
+Will also holds a certificate in Sports Trauma Management, and is an accredited advisor for the United Kingdom Anti-Doping (UKAD) agency.

-Further to his clinical work, Will works as a clinic and technique tutor at the University College of Osteopathy (formerly the British School of Osteopathy), supporting the education and training of student Osteopaths.
+Further to his clinical work, Will has also worked as a clinic and technique tutor at the University College of Osteopathy (formerly the British School of Osteopathy), supporting the education and training of student Osteopaths.
+He is now a course leader for the foundation courses at the UCO, helping to develop and run courses for students striving to gain the skills and knowledge to become Osteopaths.

-In his spare time Will likes to keep fit and active in the gym, while also playing Rugby and Golf.
+In his spare time Will likes to keep fit and active in the gym doing CrossFit, while also playing Rugby and Golf from time-to-time.